Jefiozie/nx-jefiozie/articles/angular-builders.md

 1. Npm init
 2. Git init
 3. Add dependencies (minimal needed):
   - Typescript
   - @angular-devkit/architect
 4. Add some npm scripts for building and testing our package
 5. Add a “builder.json” file
 6. Add "builders": "builders.json" to your package.json
 7. Add an “index.ts” file

 Our project structure is complete, now we need to make the `Builder`.
 The Angular CLI team has provided an easy way to connect our custom builder so that it can be executed with the Angular CLI.
 We need to import the `createBuilder` function.
-The `createBuilder` function is actually hooking up the task-based system from within the Angular CLI and lets you use your custom builder.
+The `createBuilder` function is hooking up the task-based system from within the Angular CLI and lets you use your custom builder.

 ```ts
 import { createBuilder, BuilderContext, BuilderOutput } from '@angular-devkit/architect'